Cameron Goode

-Cameron James Goode (born April 15, 1998) is an American football linebacker for the Miami Dolphins of the National Football League (NFL).
-He played college football at California.
+Cameron James Goode (born April 15, 1998) is an American professional football linebacker for the Miami Dolphins of the National Football League (NFL).
+He played college football for the California Golden Bears.

+Early life

+Goode is the son of James and Crystal Goode.
+His father played college football at Oklahoma and was selected in the fifth round of the 1991 NFL Draft by the Atlanta Falcons but never played in an NFL contest.
+Goode attended high school at Klein Collins High School in Klein, Texas where he played football.
+He wore the number 23 in high school.

 College career

-Goode was a member of the California Golden Bears for six seasons and redshirted his true freshman season.
+At the University of California, Berkeley, Goode was a member of the California Golden Bears for six seasons and redshirted his true freshman season.
 Goode finished his college career with 171 tackles, 36.5 tackles for loss, and 21.5 sacks.
+Goode graduated from Cal in December 2020 with a bachelor's degree in legal studies before earning graduate certificates in entrepreneurship in May of 2021 and business administration in December of 2021.

 Professional career

-Goode was selected by the Miami Dolphins in the seventh round, 224th overall, of the 2022 NFL Draft.
-He was waived by the Dolphins on August 30, 2022 and re-signed to the practice squad.
+Goode was selected by the Miami Dolphins in the seventh round, 224th overall, of the 2022 NFL draft.
+He was waived by the Dolphins on August 30, 2022, and re-signed to the practice squad.
 He signed a reserve/future contract on January 16, 2023.

+On August 29, 2023, Goode was waived by the Dolphins and re-signed to the practice squad.
+He was promoted to the active roster on September 30.
+On January 9, 2024, the Dolphins placed him on injured reserve.

+On July 18, 2024, Goode was placed on the active/physically unable to perform (PUP) list, and placed on reserves to begin the season.
+He was activated on December 21.